efornara/jbit/doc/jbdoc/ioprg2.md

 # IO Programming (2) #

-In this book, the color codes of the standard palette are used throughout.
+In this page, the color codes of the standard palette are used throughout.
 As a quick reminder, here is a subset of them (see ioref for the complete list):

 	STD PALETTE